Alexandre-Roussel48/TUI_FileBrowser/README.md

 ## Example

-1. Start the program by executing the command set previously.
+1. Start the program by executing the command set previously or by clicking the logo.

    ```bash
    nav